SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Related Work

-\paragraph{Offline + online RL} Real-world robot learning commonly combines offline initialization with limited online fine-tuning.
+\paragraph{Policy optimization for generative policies.} Diffusion and flow-matching policies enable expressive, multimodal action distributions for imitation learning~\citep{black2024pi_0,Chi2023DiffusionPolicy,ze20243DDiffusion}, but their use in RL is limited by intractable action likelihoods, which hinder conservative or likelihood-regularized fine-tuning.
+Recent work connects diffusion- or flow-based models with policy optimization~\citep{anonymous2025policyflow,intelligence2025pi,McAllister2025FPO,Ren2025DPPO,Zhang2025ReinFlow}.
+Among these, DPPO~\citep{Ren2025DPPO} is the closest to a real-world, diffusion-RL system; we compare against it directly in Sec.~\ref{sec:results_scissors} and find that its on-policy nature limits sample efficiency in our setting.
+FPO~\citep{McAllister2025FPO} and ReinFlow~\citep{Zhang2025ReinFlow} are only validated in simulation.
+In contrast, we focus on \emph{normalizing flows}, which retain comparable expressiveness while providing exact likelihoods and single-pass inference, enabling stable and principled RL-based fine-tuning. \paragraph{Normalizing flows for RL and IL.} Normalizing flows are effective policy representations for reinforcement and imitation learning~\citep{Ghugare2025NFCapable,Lind2025NFCapableVisuomotor,tarasov2025nina}, but their application to real robotic systems remains limited.
+Prior real-world deployments are restricted to on-policy settings~\citep{khader2021learning}, while most existing work focuses on simulation~\citep{akimov2022let,chao2024maximum,mazoure2020leveraging}.
+Our work leverages NF policies for visuomotor control and focuses on stable, conservative fine-tuning on real hardware.
+To our knowledge, this is the first off-policy, visuomotor RL fine-tuning of a likelihood-based multimodal generative policy on real robotic hardware. \paragraph{Temporal abstraction and action chunking.} Temporally extended action sequences are now standard in robotic control, enabling real-time execution and reduced feedback frequency~\citep{black2024pi_0}.
+Prior work shows that aligning critics with action chunking improves learning efficiency and credit assignment~\citep{Li2025QChunking}.
+We extend these ideas by integrating action-chunked critics into a real-world fine-tuning pipeline which was never done before. \paragraph{Offline + online RL.} Real-world robot learning commonly combines offline initialization with limited online fine-tuning.
 AWAC~\citep{nair2020awac} and related methods enable off-policy adaptation but lack explicit conservatism in highly multimodal action spaces.
 Subsequent work studies the offline-to-online transition~\citep{ball2023efficient,nakamoto2023cal}, trading off conservatism and exploration at the cost of increased algorithmic complexity.
 Systems approaches such as IBRL and SERL emphasize the practical integration of demonstrations, off-policy RL, and tooling for real robots~\citep{hu2023imitation,Luo2024SERL}, while extreme online-only efficiency has been demonstrated in locomotion from scratch~\citep{smith2022walk}.
-In contrast, SOFT-FLOW targets sample-efficient real-world fine-tuning of pretrained visuomotor policies under multimodal action distributions for sparse reward tasks by combining exact-likelihood generative policies with chunk-aligned value learning.
+In contrast, \algoname targets sample-efficient real-world fine-tuning of pretrained visuomotor policies under multimodal action distributions and sparse rewards, by combining exact-likelihood generative policies with chunk-aligned value learning.